This is the Mosaic pitch deck to raise a $14.3m series-a round in 2020.

 “At the end of the day, both of them are orchestrating a process that relies on physical hardware components,” Ahmad told Business Insider.

 Where construction sites use tools from hammers to bulldozers, computers use chips and hard drives.
-One crucial difference between the two: computers can create huge productivity boosts because of their ability to continue iterating on previous software, while construction of individual, non-modular or repeated buildings is almost impossible to iterate on.
+One crucial difference between the two: computers can create huge productivity boosts because of their ability to continue iterating on previous software, while the construction of individual, non-modular or repeated buildings is almost impossible to iterate on.

-This may explain help explain why construction productivity has remained flat over the last 50 years while computers have revolutionized so many other industries.
+This may help explain why construction productivity has remained flat over the last 50 years while computers have revolutionized so many other industries.
 Mosaic’s software hopes to bring computer-science like iteration to the construction process, making the process of construction itself both cheaper and faster.

 The company’s long-term goal is to become a tech service that home builders can use to streamline their processes without changing the underlying basics of how homes are built, but right now, Mosaic has its own employees building homes on the ground.
 Ahmad said that their on-site team acts as the firm’s research and development arm, testing out the efficacy of its software and new features in development.
 As demand grows, the on-site team will remain, but the company will mostly scale by selling its software to more builders.